sassoftware/saspy/saspy/doc/source/configuration.rst

 sascfg_personal.py details
 ==========================
 There are three main parts to this configuration file.
+Actually, there is a 4th non-required one too, which isn't needed normally.

         1) SAS_config_names
         2) SAS_config_options  # this dictionary isn't required unless you want to change a default
-        3) Configuration definitions
+        3) Configuration Definitions

+        4) SAS_output_options  # this is available for adjusting some ODS settings.
+See it documented in the sascfg.py example file.

-In reverse order, the configuration definitions are Python dictionaries.
+In reverse order, the Configuration Definitions are Python dictionaries.
 Each dictionary has the settings for one connection method (STDIO, SSH, IOM, and so on) to a SAS session.
 These values are defined in the following sections.